 Responsible use of water preserves its accessibility, making sure there’s enough water for all users — including the environment itself.
 It protects the water supply’s reliability; it’s not erratic or wasteful, but predictable and consistent.
 Finally, safe water use promotes resilience.
 When communities manage water responsibly, they build their ability to withstand, recover from and adapt to water risks.

 SWP’s participatory, adaptive approach already offers comprehensive management solutions in 14 countries worldwide.
 Together, we can ensure water’s availability, accessibility and sustainability, both now and in the years to come.
-Find out how to partner with us here.

 French-American civil engineer Eric Viala comes to the Sustainable Water Partnership (SWP) with 25 years of international experience in water resource and irrigation engineering in over 25 developing countries.
 He has served as the long-term director of several water projects, working in flood and cyclone protection in Bangladesh; operation and maintenance (O&M) of large dams in Morocco; irrigation management in Egypt; river basin management in Lebanon; and water, sanitation and hygiene (WASH) in Ethiopia.
 His wide range of experience, from hydrology and hydraulics modeling to water governance strengthening, informs SWP’s holistic water security work.